Determining Membrane Orientation of Transmembrane Proteins

 Due to limited server capacity, a maximum of 50 jobs can run simultaneously, and each user can submit a maximum of 100 jobs per day.

-What is the maximum job size allowed?
+What is the maximum file size allowed?

 The maximum size of the input file is 20 MB.